 - Self-driving cars.
 Driving a Tesla without actually driving.

-The abilities of Artificial Intelligence can be highly beneficial to humans and support their jobs in many ways.
+The abilities of Artificial Intelligence can be highly beneficial to humans and support their jobs and everyday life in many ways, for example:

-- AI has high imitating abilities.
-It means that AI can identify patterns to optimize and predict trends relevant to this or that area.
+- AI has high imitating abilities and can learn efficiently.
+It means that AI can identify patterns to optimize and predict relevant trends.

 - AI is never tired and can keep working, processing useful data for you without breaks.

 - AI’s mathematical calculations are error-proof.
-It can perform in more accurate ways.
+It can compute them in much more accurate ways than humans ever would.

 - AI is perfectly suited to perform lower-level routine tasks that are repetitive and happen within a closed internal context.

-Surely, AI can do a lot of tasks faster and better than humans.
-AI helps people with repetitive, time-consuming jobs.
-Artificial intelligence performs different routine tasks with ease and almost all repetitive tasks can be automated.
-We have an opportunity to free up more time and complete our work much faster.
+AI can do a lot of tasks faster and better than humans and help with monotonous, time-consuming jobs.
+Artificial intelligence performs routine tasks easily and could replace us in those areas.
+For example, through the use of Contact Center AI there’s an opportunity to free up more time and complete our work much faster.
 This allows humans to focus on creative elements of their job responsibilities.
 Besides, AI can work continuously and error-free.
 But what is AI not able to do?

 - Judging with regard to context